-Make your night more exciting by opting to add a Deluxe Open Bar in your experience.
+Make your night more exciting by opting to add a Deluxe Open Bar to your experience.

 The Cozumel Suite faces the ocean, with amenities that aim to complete your stay.
-You have access to a 50-foot oceanfront terrace equipped with a hot tub spa.
+You can access a 50-foot oceanfront terrace equipped with a hot tub spa.

 The Beach Suite, too, is oceanfront.
-The room boasts of its tasteful Tommy Bahama furniture.
-You can enjoy a hot dip at the tub from here as well.
+The room boasts its tasteful Tommy Bahama furniture.
+You can enjoy a hot dip in the tub from here as well.

 The Divers’ Suite is quite large, with two queen beds dominating the space.

 The owners of Casa Phoenix Cozumel, Bill and Allison Mencarow, have quite a story to tell.
-After losing their Texan home from a fire in 2001, their scheduled trip to Cozumel gave them a new perspective in life.
+After losing their Texan home to a fire in 2001, their scheduled trip to Cozumel gave them a new perspective on life.

-After finding potential at an oceanfront property being built, they ended up forming Casa Phoenix Cozumel.
+After finding potential in an oceanfront property being built, they formed Casa Phoenix Cozumel.

 To perfectly encapsulate their “rise from the ashes,” they named the place Phoenix.